Drumbo Fall Fair: History

 The first fair in Blenheim Township, Oxford County, was held in 1850 as a community event on John Spiers Farm, just outside of Drumbo.
 It started as an opportunity for local farmers to showcase their crops and livestock.
 The cattle show was one of the original activities when the fair started, and it has continued on today.

 The second year the Drumbo Fall Fair, which was still known as a local picnic for local farming families, was held on William Dicksons’ farm. for the next few years a picnic was held on a different farm each year.

 On October 7, 1856, the first official Drumbo Fall Fair was held.
 The Muma farm north of Drumbo was chosen because of their new barn.
 People officially registered their products, in hopes of gaining a prize.
 Some of the categories were crops, produce, handcrafts, and more to show off as well as having the new barn for the horse show.

 The fair continued to move around the three local towns of Drumbo, Princeton, and Plattsville until 1891, when the Blenheim Agricultural Society set up permanent buildings in the town of Drumbo.
 These buildings were used until 1905, after which the exhibits were shown on the premises of the Drumbo Curling Club.
 On January 9, 1907, the Blenheim Agricultural Society changed its name to the Drumbo Agricultural Society.

 In 1967, a new Agricultural Hall was built and a new Exhibit Hall followed in the 1980s.
 The hall is used for various community functions during the remainder of the year.
 In 2006, the Drumbo Agricultural Hall underwent renovation.

 In 2020 the Fair was cancelled due to the COVID-19 pandemic, the first time in 169-years.
-The next Fair is scheduled for September 24–26, 2021.
+The Fair resumed on September 24–26, 2021.